 You’ll want to read the full details on the IRA so that you’re taking maximum advantage of the plan and avoiding the pitfalls.
 You may quickly see why it’s such a popular retirement vehicle.

-Here are some of the best brokers or robo-advisers to use when you’re setting up your IRA.
+Here are some of the best brokers or robo-advisors to use when you’re setting up your IRA.

 Charles Schwab does all the core brokerage functions well, and its long-time reputation for investor-friendliness precedes it.
 If you want stocks, bonds, funds or even CDs in your IRA, Schwab will be able to get the job done.
 In fact, Schwab offers thousands of mutual funds with no transaction fees.
 Plus, with commission-free trades and quick customer service, the broker regularly rates among the top in the industry.
 Of course, if you want to go more active, you can access Schwab’s flagship trading platform, StreetSmart Edge and get your trade on.